 Colombia has a steadily growing population of young, highly educated and motivated individuals specializing in software engineering and other tech related fields.

-The Ministry of Education estimates that each year over 13.000 students graduate from colombian universities with degrees in engineering and IT. and over 14% of the country’s university students graduate from areas related to technology.
+The Ministry of Education estimates that each year, over 13,000 students graduate from Colombian universities with degrees in engineering and IT.
+Furthermore, over 14% of the country’s university students graduate in areas related to technology.

-As a matter of fact, between the years 2001 and 2013, the colombian talent pool produced over 340.000 IT professionals who not only work with a wide range of technologies, but are also very familiar with CMMI and agile methodologies.
+As a matter of fact, from 2001 to 2013, the Colombian talent pool produced over 340,000 IT professionals who not only work with a wide range of technologies, but are also very familiar with CMMI and agile methodologies.

 Completing a degree in software engineering in Colombia can take between 5 and 7 years.
-However, there is a wide offering of shorter, tech related careers and technical degrees all across the country both in public and private universities.
+However, there’s a wide offering of shorter, tech related educational programs and degrees all across the country, both from public and private universities.

 Academic programs are designed to be up to date with the latest technologies and programming languages, and students are trained to be able to work with scrum and similar agile methodologies.

-Colombia is the 2nd largest Spanish-speaking country in the world, but English has become prevalent as a second language among many Colombians.
-In fact, this is one of the reasons why Colombia has become one of the most business-friendly countries in the region.
+Colombia is the second largest Spanish-speaking country in the world, but English has become prevalent as a second language for many Colombians.
+In fact, this is one of the reasons why Colombia has become one of the most business-friendly countries in the continent.